Hungary anti-LGBT+ law dispute overshadows EU summit | DW | 23.06.2021

 The row garned extra attention after Munich, which hosted the European Championship match between Germany and Hungary on Wednesday, planned to illuminate its football stadium in rainbow colors in a show of LGBT+ solidarity.

 European football's governing body UEFA, however, banned the move, saying it would breach its commitment to political neutrality.
-The city of Brussels, meanwhile, lit up its Grand Place in rainbow colors on the evening of the match in solidarity with Munich.
+The city of Brussels, meanwhile, lit up its Grand Place in rainbow colors on the evening of the match in solidarity with Munich (pictured at top).

 The dispute could spark a heated debate over the rule of law not only in Hungary but also Poland and Slovenia, EU diplomats have warned.
 Lawsuits by the Commission and Council of Ministers against Hungary and Polandfor rule of law violations have been running for years.
 The European Court of Justice (ECJ) has, for instance, ordered Poland to guarantee the independence of its judges.
 So far, without success.